ahupowerdns/corona-science/corona-science.md

 This may be very helpful to stem an outbreak (if the medicine is widely available, easy to administer and safe), but it is not necessarily much use for someone already in the intensive care unit.

 Trials of various anti-virals are proceeding, some encouraging hints have been picked up here and there, but there is no solid data yet.

-The big ones to watch are Remdesivir and Chloroquine (an older Malaria medicine, but with side effects and contra-indications), with an honerable mention for [Camostat](https://www.pharmaceutical-technology.com/news/german-researchers-covid-19-drug/), which is already approved in Japan for other treatments.
+The big ones to watch are Remdesivir and ([Hydroxy](https://pubmed.ncbi.nlm.nih.gov/32150618-in-vitro-antiviral-activity-and-projection-of-optimized-dosing-design-of-hydroxychloroquine-for-the-treatment-of-severe-acute-respiratory-syndrome-coronavirus-2-sars-cov-2/?from_term=coronavirus+chloroquine&from_sort=date&from_pos=1))Chloroquine (an older Malaria medicine, but with side effects and contra-indications), with an honerable mention for [Camostat](https://www.pharmaceutical-technology.com/news/german-researchers-covid-19-drug/), which is already approved in Japan for other treatments.